xiao-mantou/GamingTweaks/README.md

 ### OS

+* Do not install any AntiVirus solution
+* Use only a good Firewall and Sandboxie, sandbox untrusted or unknown stuff
 * Change Core Parking (only in XP, 7 and 8) - Windows 10 controls it automatically already.

 Task Scheduler